ProjectOpenSea/opensea-js/README.md

 })
 ```

-To transfer fungible assets without token IDs, like ERC20 tokens, you can pass in an `OpenSeaFungibleAsset` as the `asset`, set `schemaName` to "ERC20", and include `quantity` to indicate how many:
+To transfer fungible assets without token IDs, like ERC20 tokens, you can pass in an `OpenSeaFungibleToken` as the `asset`, set `schemaName` to "ERC20", and include `quantity` to indicate how many:

 ```JavaScript